oleoespindola/dblinx/README.md

 - src: Contains the source code for the scripts and tools.
 - sql: Contains the SQL scripts for creating the database tables.
-- json: Contains the JSON files used for configuration and data storage.
+- json: Contains the JSON files used for rename table columns and list telegram users IDs for send error messages.

 ## Scripts
 **Employee**